Cruising around Excelsior

 Then, in 1973, the amusement park and the street-car line closed.
 Automobiles took the place of streetcars, and sprawling suburbia began to surround Excelsior, pop.
 2,400.

-Now, the volunteers chat with excursionists when they're not working the finicky boiler, telling the story of the lake and the boat and pointing out big houses built by famous people, among them railroad baron James J. Hill.
+When they're not working on the finicky boiler, volunteers chat with passengers, telling the story of the lake and the boat and pointing out big houses built by famous people, among them railroad baron James J. Hill.

 The townspeople had their own saying: "Twixt hill and hell, there's just one letter; were Hill in Hell, we'd feel much better.''